 Appeal for Matters of Academic Misconduct: A person found responsible of a covenant breach through the administrative or conduct board hearing process may appeal the case to the dean of the Divinity School by providing: 1) written notice of that intention within forty-eight hours and 2) a written statement of the grounds of the appeal within seven days of the receipt of the verdict.
 Grounds for appeal include new and significant evidence that might alter the case or violation of due process.
 The dean will review the case.
 The dean’s decision is final.
 This appeal process does not apply to students subject to Involuntary Administrative Withdrawal.

 Formal Process for a Grade Review: Under this process (which conforms with university practice) a student may request a formal grade review.
 Only final grades may be reviewed and a process must be initiated within thirty days of the final grade being assigned.

 A student who questions a final grade received in a course should first discuss the matter with the instructor within thirty days of receiving the grade.

 If no satisfactory resolution is reached, the student may make a formal complaint in writing to the academic dean.
-The academic dean will convene the faculty and staff members appointed to the Divinity Hearing process Board to review the case with the instructor involved.
+The academic dean will convene the faculty and staff members appointed to the Divinity Conduct Board to review the case with the instructor involved.
 If the majority of those convened agree with the instructor that there are no legitimate grounds for which to change the grade, the grade stands as recorded.

 If those convened believe there are grounds to consider a change and the instructor is unwilling to change the grade, the academic dean will notify the student that they may request a review of the case by writing to the dean of the Divinity School.
-A written request must be submitted before the end of the Drop/Add period of the semester following that in which the instructor recorded the grade.
+A written request must be submitted before the end of the Drop/Add period of the semester following the one in which the instructor recorded the grade.
 The dean will review the case.
 The dean’s decision is final.